-

 This paper highlights the importance of water valuation and pricing for sustainable and efficient water allocation and management in India.
 An efficient water-pricing mechanism could be a tool to address the impending crisis of water scarcity, which necessitates a robust, objective, and holistic valuation technique. ...

-Soumya Bhowmick is a Fellow and Lead, World Economies and Sustainability at the Centre for New Economic Diplomacy (CNED) at Observer Research Foundation (ORF).
-He is pursuing his PhD and holds a double master’s degree in economics from Jadavpur University, ...
+Dr. Soumya Bhowmick is a Fellow and Lead for World Economies and Sustainability at the Centre for New Economic Diplomacy (CNED) at the Observer Research Foundation (ORF).
+He has completed his Ph.D. from BML Munjal University as a SYLFF Research ...

 Read More +